Child #1: John 3:16.

 Kara DurbinView Bio

 Author Kara Durbin enjoys continually serving in various roles of children’s ministries.
 She has a degree in elementary education from Texas A&M University and homeschools her children part-time through a University Model School.
 When thinking about how to best parent her children, Kara searched for a reference book that would have Scriptures to use for specific parenting moments.
-Not finding one, she wrote her own book, Parenting with Scripture, has sold over 50,000 copies.
+Not finding one, she wrote her own book, Parenting with Scripture, which has become a nationwide best-seller.
 Kara and her husband have two children and reside in Murphy, Texas.
 Learn more about Kara by visiting her website, www.parentingwithscripture.com.